Crush Your Goals With These 7 Process-Driven Sales Activities

 Quote: “You don’t get results by focusing on results.
 You get results by focusing on the actions that produce results.” —Mike Hawkins

 Imagine a diligent sales representative named Joe.
 He meticulously prepared for an upcoming appointment, ensuring his research was thorough and his presentation was well-practiced.
-Yet, external factors, such as changes in the client’s ability to buy, prevented him from closing the deal.
+The sale seemed like it was going well, until the lead suddenly announced that they slashed their budget in half, and thus could no longer afford the product Joe was selling.

 By placing emphasis on actions, professionals can develop consistency in their practices.
 Just as regular training in any discipline leads to mastery over time, deliberate practice, repetition, and reflection of sales activities pave the way for constant improvement.